Prehistoric Thailand: Khao Rakian

 Khao Rakian is in Rhattaphum District, Songkhla Province, peninsular Thailand.
 The cave was excavated in 1986 by the Fine Arts Department and revealed Neolithic ceramics, stone tools, and human skeletal remains.

 2,500 years ago: Bronze Age

 Copper and Bronze Age

-The Bronze Age was a period in civilisation's development when the most advanced metalworking consisted of techniques for smelting copper and tin from naturally occurring outcroppings of ore, and then alloying those metals to cast bronze.
+The Bronze Age was a period of cultural development when the most advanced metalworking consisted of techniques for smelting copper and tin from naturally occurring outcroppings of ore, and then alloying those metals to cast bronze.
 There are claims of an earlier appearance of tin bronze in Thailand in the 5th millennium BCE.